rldnjs3258/SJU-Data_Visualization/README.md

  - This repository includes codes, theories and algorithms about Data visualization.

- - It is What I learned from Data visualization class in Sejong University.
+ - It is what I learned from Data visualization class in Sejong University.